CobayaSampler/cobaya/docs/sampler_polychord.rst

 .. warning::

-   If any of the priors specified in the ``prior`` block or any of the likelihoods has *unphysical* regions, i.e. regions of null prior or likelihood, increase the ``nprior`` parameter of PolyChord up to ``50d``, ``100d``, or higher, depending on the complexity of the unphysical region.
+   If any of the priors specified in the ``prior`` block or any of the likelihoods has large *unphysical* regions, i.e. regions of null prior or likelihood, you may want to increase the ``nprior`` parameter of PolyChord to a higher multiple of ``nlive`` (default ``10nlive``), depending on the complexity of the unphysical region.

    **Why?** The unphysical fraction of the parameter space, which is automatically subtracted to the raw PolyChord result, is guessed from a prior sample of size ``nprior``, so the higher that sample is, the smaller the bias introduced by its misestimation.

    Increasing ``nprior`` will make your run slower to initialize, but will not significantly affect the total duration.

+   Notice that this behaviour differs from stock versions of popular nested samplers (MultiNest and PolyChord), which simply ignore unphysical points; but we have chosen to take them into account to keep the value of the prior density meaningful: otherwise by simply ignoring unphysical points, doubling the prior size (so halving its density) beyond physical limits would have no effect on the evidence.

 Taking advantage of a speed hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PolyChord *automatically* sorts parameters optimally, and chooses the number of repeats per likelihood according to the value of the ``oversampling_power`` property.
+Cobaya's PolyChord wrapper *automatically* sorts parameters optimally, and chooses the number of repeats per likelihood according to the value of the ``oversampling_power`` property.
 You can also specify the blocking and oversampling by hand using the ``blocking`` option.
 For more thorough documentation of these options, check :ref:`the corresponding section in the MCMC sampler page<mcmc_speed_hierarchy>` (just ignore the references to ``drag``, which do not apply here).

 .. _polychord_callback: